Businesses and experts with an important role in realising a circular economy along the entire value chain of the buildings and automobile sectors

 Multipliers and enablers from the financial sector, trade associations, think tanks and civil society organisations

 DJH, Landesverband Baden-Württemberg e.V.

-The 2° Foundation is an initiative of CEOs, managing directors and family entrepreneurs.
+The KlimaWirtschaft Foundation (formerly know as 2° Foundation) is an initiative of CEOs, managing directors and family entrepreneurs.
 Its aim is to call on policymakers to establish effective market-based frameworks for climate protection and to support the problem-solving expertise of German companies.
-The foundation is named after its most important goal: to limit average global warming to well below 2 degrees Celsius.
+The foundation was founded 2012 and by then named after its most important goal: to limit average global warming to well below 2 degrees Celsius.
 The foundation’s supporters are among the pioneers in their industry.

 WWF Germany is an independent, non-profit, non-partisan foundation under civil law with legal capacity, based in Berlin (until 31.12.2009: Frankfurt a.M.).
 The organization was founded in 1963 and officially registered as a “Foundation for the Protection and Development of the Natural Environment” on March 23, 1973.
 WWF Germany is part of the WWF network operating in over 100 countries, consisting of national organizations and program offices.
 In accordance with the responsibility of all peoples for the protection of nature and the environment as an economic, social, scientific and cultural task, as proclaimed by the United Nations, WWF Germany has set itself the goal of promoting nature and environmental protection, science, education and training in the field of nature and the environment.

 The Wuppertal Institute for Climate, Environment and Energy GmbH